aimms/user-guide/aimms-ide/CPOPT/CPOPT_to_AIMMS_Mapping.rst

-.. _CPOPT_22_1_to_AIMMS_Mapping:
+.. _CPOPT_to_AIMMS_Mapping:
-.. _CP Optimizer_CPOPT_22_1_to_AIMMS_Mapping:
+.. _CP Optimizer_CPOPT_to_AIMMS_Mapping:

-CP Optimizer 22.1 to AIMMS Mapping
+CP Optimizer to AIMMS Mapping
 ==================================

 **Description**

-The table shows in the left column the parameters from CP Optimizer 22.1 that can be set in AIMMS; the right column displays for each CP Optimizer 22.1 parameter the associated AIMMS option.
+The table shows in the left column the parameters from CP Optimizer that can be set in AIMMS; the right column displays for each CP Optimizer parameter the associated AIMMS option.